 I proofread the manuscript a few more times and found a few final things that needed to be changed.
 The BookBaby staff was quick to make the edits and quite responsive to my inquiries.
 After a few weeks making the last edits and finalizing the cover, it was time to hit go and start the distribution process.

 A few days later, I found the eBook on Amazon and everything that went along with it.
 The description of the book I provided to BookBaby was on Amazon word for word, as was the long description and the author bio, all of which I had written using some best practices I found from various blogs and websites.
 As the eBook was posted, I received another email from BookBaby telling me that my print copies were in the works and that I’d be receiving them soon.
 About a week later, I received a notification from BookBaby and UPS that my two packages containing 50 books were on the way.

 When they arrived, I held a Facebook Live video to show the unveiling and drive interest in my book.
 The books were beautiful, crisp, and clean.
 And there it was: Get After It: Seven Inspirational Stories to Find Your Inner Strength When It Matters Most.

 Overall, I had a positive experience working with BookBaby.
 I will strongly consider using a different editing service while using BookBaby for the distribution and publishing services.
 If you’re interested in publishing a book, consider BookBaby and ask for Patrick.

-My book is on sale for $0.99 (eBook) and $11.99 (paperback) for about two more weeks before the Amazon pre-sale is over.
+My book is on sale on Amazon.
 Be sure to get your copy now!